isaacchua0309/tp/docs/UserGuide.md

 ![Adding a Sport to a friend](images/addsport_command.png)

-> 💡 **Tip**: You can only add one sport at a time.
+> 💡 **Add Sport Tip**: You can only add one sport at a time.
 For multiple sports, use the command several times.

 #### Deleting a Sport